DevTechBytes/Configure-AWS-Named-Profiles/readme.md

 You will run the following command to configure you individual profiles.
 See video referenced above if you are unsure how to set the values for the commands ran below.

 `
-aws configure --profile demo-user-1-profile
+aws configure --profile s3-user-profile
 `

 `
-aws configure --profile demo-user-2-profile
+aws configure --profile bedrock-user-profile
 `

 ## Test Named Profiles with AWS CLI